WHO WE ARE

 OUR BOARD OF DIRECTORS

 Myrla Bulman is a consultant with a background in corporate, health, and technology and stewardship projects.
 After a family health crisis, she became a caregiver — an experience that put focus on what really matters and created the drive to be a social entrepreneur.
 As an inspiring health promotion alterative to premature long-term care, Myrla sees YouQuest as an opportunity for individuals to find their own potential and be empowered to live better within their community.
-Since we all share the responsibility to nurture strong communities care partners need to know we care about them as well as they manage many conflicting responsibilities for their younger families.
+We all share the responsibility to nurture strong communities; care partners need to know we care about them as well as they manage many conflicting responsibilities for their younger families.

 Hopeton Louden has over 30 years of diverse strategic leadership experience, revolving around serving the communities he lives in and cares for.
 He is currently a consulting CEO for Bearspaw First Nation, Eden Valley; his previous roles include Director of Community Wellness for Wesley First Nation; Deputy Reeve of Rocky View County and Councillor of Division 8; Founder of TCS Family Services, the first agency in Calgary area to provide counselling and support services in families’ homes.
 Hopeton moved to Canada from Jamaica at the age of 17.
 He attended the University of Calgary and received his MBA in Aboriginal Economic Development from Cape Breton University.

 Glenn Skimming is an active member of the Alberta Therapeutic Recreation Association (ATRA) and considers it an honour to be a Recreation Therapist encouraging individuals to make informed leisure choices.
-Glenn was a Transit Operator for almost 24 years and achieved his Bachelor of Physical Education at the University of Alberta.
+Glenn was a Transit Operator for over 23 years and achieved his Bachelor of Physical Education at the University of Alberta.
 Glenn has since worked in Adult Day Support programs, Supportive Living and Long Term Care, and continues to build partnerships with community organizations and the clients he supports.
 As Marketing Director for the Canadian Therapeutic Recreation Association (CTRA) Glenn is actively involved in the evolution of national professional standards.